omicsEye/omePath/README.md

 HMDB00725       |  0.070803166   |  92         |  0.265669584

-2. Providing a data and a metadata file to calculate a score for feature (currenlty logFC). providing data, metadata, and mapping file: this allows to score features using provides function by deepath such as logFC.

 * Data (or features) file : This file is tab-delimited formatted with features as columns and samples as rows (the transpose is also okay).